pagkly/Zed/Investopedia4/How Pareto Analysis and the 80_20 Rule Work.md

 A company may discover a recent increase in product returns from its online retail clothing website.
 Since the number of returns is above a certain threshold, the company's analysts begin researching and tracking the causes.
 The main cause appears to be a technical glitch with the website that inaccurately communicates the clothing size selected by online shoppers across the several departments.

-The secondary issue is a [[poor customer service]](https://www.investopedia.com/articles/personal-finance/120815/4-most-common-reasons-small-business-fails.asp) experience resulting in shoppers opting for a refund instead of an exchange for the correct sized clothing.
+The secondary issue is a [[poor customer service]](https://www.investopedia.com/articles/personal-[[Finance|finance]]/120815/4-most-common-reasons-small-business-fails.asp) experience resulting in shoppers opting for a refund instead of an exchange for the correct sized clothing.
 Since the issues translate to lost revenue for the firm, the analysts score the following issues based on the amount of revenue loss attributed to each issue: technical glitch, poor customer service, and lost clients in the long-term.

 A Pareto chart and graph can be used to identify the problem faced by the firm.
 The chart may have the registered issue "high returns from its online portal."
-The list of the causes will be shown on the chart with a rating or score beside each cause.
+The list of the causes [[Will|will]] be shown on the chart with a [[Rating|rating]] or score beside each cause.

-For example, the technical glitch, on a scale of 1 to 10, will be given a 10 and identified as the root cause of the problem and the major factor of lost revenue.
+For example, the technical glitch, on a scale of 1 to 10, [[Will|will]] be given a 10 and identified as the root cause of the problem and the major factor of lost revenue.

 The poor customer service experienced by the shoppers may be attributed to the fact that the customer representatives were only privy to the wrong information communicated to them due to the glitch.
 Therefore, while a client was insistent that a size **L** shirt was purchased, the representative might have been confident that the customer was in error and that the shirt ordered was a size **S**, leading to dissatisfaction and frustration for the customer.

-Given this analysis, the customer service factor might be rated 5 in the hopes that once the glitch is resolved, the information that flows to the reps will be consistent with the customers' feedback.
+Given this analysis, the customer service factor might be rated 5 in the hopes that once the glitch is resolved, the information that flows to the reps [[Will|will]] be consistent with the customers' feedback.
 The [[lost revenue]](https://www.investopedia.com/ask/answers/101314/what-are-differences-between-gains-losses-and-revenue-expenses.asp) brought on by not only losing customers in the short-term but even after the glitch is fixed may lead to a score of 8 for this category on the Pareto chart or graph.
 Groups with the top scores on the chart will be given the highest priority, while the groups with the lowest scores will have the lowest priority.

 It's important to note that Pareto analysis does not provide solutions to issues, but only helps businesses to identify the few significant causes of the majority of their problems.
 Once the causes have been identified, the company can create strategies to address the problems.
 It is believed that with [[Pareto Analysis]](https://www.investopedia.com/ask/answers/050115/what-are-some-reallife-examples-8020-rule-pareto-principle-practice.asp), 20% of the problems once remedied, can improve a company's outcomes by 80%.

 The online retail store might employ a strategy to win back its lost customers and increase sales.
-The company could run sales campaigns for its clothing to boost new sales and offer rebates or discounts to dissatisfied customers from the glitch to win the trust of existing customers.
+The company could run sales campaigns for its clothing to boost new sales and [[Offer|offer]] rebates or discounts to dissatisfied customers from the glitch to win the trust of existing customers.

-Pareto analysis will typically show that a disproportionate improvement can be achieved by ranking various causes of a problem and by concentrating on those solutions or items with the largest impact.
+Pareto analysis [[Will|will]] typically show that a disproportionate improvement can be achieved by ranking various causes of a problem and by concentrating on those solutions or items with the largest impact.
 The basic premise is that not all inputs have the same or even proportional impact on a given output.
 This type of decision-making can be used in many fields of endeavor, from government policy to individual business decisions.